codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 msgstr[1] "%d mensagens não lidas"
 {% endhighlight %}

-The first section works like a header, having the `msgid` and `msgstr` specially empty.
+The first section works like a header, having the `msgid` and `msgstr` especially empty.
 It describes the file encoding, plural forms and other things that are less relevant.
 The second section translates a simple string from English to Brazilian Portuguese, and the third does the same, but leveraging string replacement from [`sprintf`](sprintf) so the